Royalty Accounting 101: How Royalties Impact Your Business

 In addition to the method of royalty accounting, a contract will list all the considerations that may augment or detract from payment.
 Some examples are:

 Royalty Advances – These payments are given to a creator before they are actually earned, meaning that the royalties earned are balanced against the advance until the advance amount is paid off.
+The unearned balance will appear as a negative balance forward until the earn-out point is reached.

 Monthly Royalty Expense – Typically, royalty payments accumulate over a few months.
 A publisher or licensee will account for the royalties owed by listing monthly royalty expenses within their royalty accounting program.